rage/programming-23/data/part-1/4-arithmetic-operations.md

 <in-browser-programming-exercise name="Fix the code: Product" tmcname="part01-16_product">

 This program asks the user for three numbers.
 The program then prints out their product, that is, the numbers multiplied by each other.
-There is, however, something wrong with the program, it doesn't work quite right.Please fix it.
+There is, however, something wrong with the program - it doesn't work quite right, as you can see if you run it.
+Please fix it.

-An example exectution of the program:
+An example of the expected execution of the program:

 <sample-output>